International Social Norms: 10 Essential Travel Etiquette Tips

 Some cultures are more open to physical contact with outsiders than others.
 Copyright: © 2016 Rustic Pathways

-Favoring your Left
+Travel Etiquette #4: Favoring your Left

-In general it’s something to keep in mind in nations ranging from Ghana and Morocco to Nepal and Thailand.
-However, not all things favor the right in these nations.
 The British Empire spread one lefty idea – the concept of driving on the left.
-So when you are walking, keep in mind drivers will be on the left in nations including Nepal, Thailand, and Australia.
+So when you are walking, keep in mind drivers will be on the left side of the road in countries such as Nepal, Thailand, and Australia.

 Rustic Pathways students with local children in Costa Rica